- Role-based, attribute-based, & just-in-time access to infrastructure

 StrongDM is a control plane to manage and monitor access to databases, servers, and Kubernetes.
 Their zero trust model means instead of distributing access across a combination of VPN, individual database credentials, and SSH keys, StrongDM unifies user management in your existing SSO (Google, Onelogin, Duo, Okta, etc...) and keeps the underlying credentials hidden.
 Neither credentials nor keys are accessible by end users.
 Because StrongDM deconstructs every protocol, it also logs all database queries, complete SSH and RDP sessions, and kubectl activity.

 - Faster onboarding- no need to provision database credentials, ssh keys, VPN passwords for each new hire.

 - Secure off-boarding- suspend SSO access once to revoke all database, server access.

-- Automatically adopt security best practices- least privilege, ephemeral permissions, audit trail.
+- Automatically adopt security best practices- least privilege, just-in-time access, audit trail.

-- Comprehensive logs- log every permission change, database query, ssh & kubectl command.
+- Comprehensive observability and visibility- log every permission change, database query, ssh & kubectl command.

 - Easy deployment - self-healing mesh network of proxies.